 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required by law to post or deliver his or her own voting paper to the electoral officer or official voting boxes located at the Rangitikei District Council service centres or libraries.
+Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Rangitikei District Council offices and library/information centres in Marton, Bulls and Taihape.
+A voting box will also be located at the Hunterville Village bookshop.